 4.1 Table 1 records a summary and description of the fields in the dataset.

 Field name Format Description Plant group text Describes the hydro scheme that the plant is part of.
 Island 2 char code North Island (NI) or South Island (SI).
-Site 3 char code Provides a site code that links the individual station or asset to the wholesale market data.
-Some new codes

 Table 1: Infrastructure and hydro constraint attributes